squell/fastavr/README.md

 the flags.
 This should only be noticeable when using SES/SEV/SEO/CLS/CLV/CLO or writing SREG via I/O-space

-* No self-programming ability (SPM instruction, EEPROM).
+* No self-programming ability (no SPM instruction).

 * No support for Reduced Core AVR; the DES instruction is only supported as a hook for a C function.